AAFC-Bioinfo-AAC/template-repository/docs/user-guide.md

 >
 > - *Feel free to adjust this template to suit your needs, while ensuring that all information necessary for reproducibility is included.*
 > - *This document may be maintained in either English or French, or where resources allow and demand exists, in both languages.*
 > - *Instructions on preparing this document are provided under section headers (👉 in italics) followed by an example content.
-Additional tips are provided in the [Template Repository User Guide](https://github.com/AAFC-Bioinfo-AAC/quick-start-guide/blob/main/docs/template-repo-user-guide.md).*

 ---